Our full terms and conditions

 2.0.3.
 For the purposes of the Data Protection Act 1998, the Data Controller in relation to personal data supplied about you is Ian Jipps.

-4.0.3.
-From time to time we will increase fees to keep up with inflation or increasing costs.
+3.1.3.
+From time to time, we may increase our fees to keep up with inflation or increasing costs.
 We will notify you of any fee increases at least 14 days in advance.

-4.0.4.
+3.1.4.
 Your quotation is based on the information you have provided to us about you and your business.
-If your business circumstances change then we may adjust our fees to align with these changes.
-For example, if your business received a quotation based on a turnover bracket and this increases or decreases then the fees will be adjusted to suit.
-Similarly if you engage us for payroll and add more employees than we have quoted you for then the fee will adjust with these changes.
-For a breakdown of how our fees are calculated please request a pricing guide from us.
+If your business circumstances change, then we may adjust our fees to align with these changes.
+For example, if your business received a quotation based on a turnover bracket and this increases or decreases, then the fees will be adjusted to suit.
+Similarly, if you engage us for payroll and add more employees than we have quoted you for then the fee will adjust with these changes.
+For a breakdown of how our fees are calculated, please request a pricing guide from us.

 5.0.1.
 For outstanding balances overdue by more than 90 days we reserve the right to charge interest at 8% above the base rate per annum until such a time we receive payment in full or receive correspondence from you to resolve the situation.